Elizabeth Bartlett (American poet): Poetry-related art

 Bartlett illustrated many of her published books of poetry.
 Her poetry-related illustrations were exhibited in museums, public libraries, and art festivals across the country, including New York City, Richmond, Atlanta, San Juan Capistrano, the Love Library of San Diego State University, the Carlsbad Library, the San Diego Central Library, the San Diego Museum of Art, the Athenaeum Library, San Jose Central Library, Grossmont College, and others.
 Collections of the original illustrations, as well as other fine art by Bartlett, are preserved in collections maintained by the University of California, San Diego and the University of Louisville.

 Poetry recordings

-Master tapes of recordings of poetry readings given by Elizabeth Bartlett form part of her collections maintained by the University of California in San Diego and the University of Louisville.
+Master tapes of recordings of poetry readings given by Elizabeth Bartlett form part of her collections maintained by the University of California, San Diego and the University of Louisville.
 These recordings include the following readings: